Axway/api-builder-docs/content/en/docs/deprecations/runtime_peer.md

 This issue impacts your service when you want to update the Node.js and npm versions in your environment.
 (The latest release of Node.js 16 is shipped with npm version 8).

+Most services will not be impacted as plugins will be updated at the same time as {{% variables/apibuilder_prod_name %}}, but if you are using a previous version of a supported plugin, you should manually upgrade to use the latest version of that plugin.

 Existing services can continue to use the old `peerDependencies` behavior by using the `--legacy-peer-dependencies` flag to `npm install` with unmaintained versions of plugins, however fully upgrading your service is strongly recommended.

-## Upgrading your service
-Most services will not be impacted as plugins will be updated at the same time as {{% variables/apibuilder_prod_name %}}, but if you are using a previous version of a supported plugin, you should manually upgrade to use the latest version of that plugin.

 ## Upgrading plugins that you own
 If you have created a plugin, then you should update it as follows, and publish a new version to stay fully compatible with the latest versions of npm: